CLARIAH/tool-discovery/API_USAGE.md

 ## Querying

-We offer a [SPARQL endpoint](https://tools.clariah.nl/api/sparql) (with a [YASGUI web interface](https://tools.clariah.nl/api/) for interactive experimentation).
+We offer a [SPARQL endpoint](https://tools.clariah.nl/api/) (with a YASGUI web interface).
 This is the main interface to query the tool store unless you opt to parse the JSON-LD directly as mentioned above.

 Do note that our backend is not optimized for heavy real-time loads, so it is recommended you implement caching on your side.